IFS Therapy: How to Talk With Parts

 A: I felt unsure about ourselves and the qualities we posess.
 I felt uneasiness and sadness and I felt like I have to protect us from the outer world.

-Begin feeling the feelings…
+Begin exploring the feelings…

 Goals With this Exercise